-An InputOnly window can have its bounding region set, but it is a Match error to attempt to set a clip region on an InputOnly window or to specify its clip region as a source to a request in this extension.
+An InputOnly window can have its bounding or input region set, but it is a Match error to attempt to set a clip region on an InputOnly window or to specify its clip region as a source to a request in this extension.

-The server must accept changes to the clip region of a root window, but the server is permitted to ignore requested changes to the bounding region of a root window.
+The server must accept changes to the clip and input regions of a root window, but the server is permitted to ignore requested changes to the bounding region of a root window.
 If the server accepts bounding region changes, the contents of the screen outside the bounding region are implementation dependent.